xeraa/php-logging/readme.md

 ### Structure

-1. Run the application and show the data in the *structure* index.
+1. Run the application and show the data in the *structure* index and filter to `fields.application: "php"`.
 1. Show the PHP configuration for JSON, since it is a little more complicated than the others.
+1. Point to [https://github.com/elastic/ecs](https://github.com/elastic/ecs) for the naming conventions and its PHP implementation [https://github.com/elastic/ecs-logging-php](https://github.com/elastic/ecs-logging-php).
+1. Show the results in `fields.application: "php-ecs"` and discuss the deeper integrations including their tradeoff around more coupling.

 ### Containerize

 1. Show the metadata we are collecting now.
-1. Point to the ingest pipeline and show how everything is working.
+1. Point to the ingest pipeline and show how everything is tied together.
+Also discuss the need for Logstash and why many use-cases are fine with ingest nodes.
 1. Filter to down to `container.name : "php_app"` and point out the hinting that stops the multiline statements from being broken up.
 1. Point out how you could break up the output into two indices — *docker-\** and *docker-php-\**.
 1. Show the new Logs UI (adapt the pattern to match the right index).